kbariotis/kostasbariotis.com/src/pages/progressive-linting/index.md

 > ...Since each refactoring is small, it's less likely to go wrong.
 The system is also kept fully working after each small refactoring, reducing the chances that a system can get seriously broken during the restructuring.

-In a similar position that I was a few months ago and with that statement [by Martin Fowler](https://refactoring.com/) in my mind, I proposed to start fixing the code progressively, linting and refactoring only the affected code on every feature branch each of our team member was working on.
+With that statement [by Martin Fowler](https://refactoring.com/) in my mind, I proposed to start fixing the code progressively, refactoring only the affected code on every feature branch each of our team member was working on.

 This way we would have total control over the changes that would break our code and we would fix them before they were released.

 ## The plan
 Simple.
-We will first have to discuss and agree (if in a team) on the styleguide we want to follow and the put a configuration file for our tools to follow.
+We will first have to discuss and agree (if in a team) on the styleguide we want to follow and then put a configuration file for our tools to follow.

-Then we want to run the process once and let the formatter fix the easy stylish parts (missing spaces, semicolons, etc..) in places that no human intervention would be required.
+Then we want to run the process once and let the formatter fix the easy stylish parts (missing spaces, semicolons, etc..) hoping that no human intervention would be required for those changes.

 The last part will be to setup a pre-commit git hook that will trigger the linting and refuse to commit if it didn't pass.
 This way we would be sure that no "bad" code enters the codebase.